Alexios II Komnenos: Regency of Andronikos and death

 On 16 May 1182 Andronikos, posing as Alexios' protector, officially restored him on the throne.
-As for 1180, the young emperor was uninterested in ruling matters, and Andronikos effectively acted as the power behind the throne, not allowing Alexios any voice in public affairs.
+As before, the young emperor was uninterested in ruling matters, and Andronikos effectively acted as the power behind the throne, not allowing Alexios any voice in public affairs.
 One after another, Andronikos suppressed most of Alexios' defenders and supporters: his half-sister Maria Komnene, the caesar John, his loyal generals Andronikos Doukas Angelos, Andronikos Kontostephanos and John Komnenos Vatatzes, while Empress Dowager Maria was put in prison.

 In 1183, Alexios was compelled to condemn his own mother to death.
 In September 1183, Andronikos was formally proclaimed emperor before the crowd on the terrace of the Church of Christ of the Chalkè.
 Probably by the end of the same month, Andronikos ordered Alexios' assassination; the young emperor was secretly strangled with a bow-string and his body thrown in the Bósporos.

 In the years following Alexios' mysterious disappearance, many young men resembling him tried to claim the throne.
 In the end, none of those pseudo-Alexioi managed to become emperor.